grafana/loki/cmd/docker-driver/README.md

 }
 ```

 > **Note**: log-opt configuration options in the daemon.json configuration file must be provided as strings.
-Boolean and numeric values (such as the value for max-file in the example above) must therefore be enclosed in quotes (").
+Boolean and numeric values (such as the value for loki-batch-size in the example above) must therefore be enclosed in quotes (").

 Restart the Docker daemon and it will be configured with Loki logging driver, all containers from that host will send logs to Loki instance.